 So, if you want to deliver the best answer to such questions, during your interview, then read on to some truly great tips listed below as it may help you frame an answer that is every time winning and acceptable!

 Interviewers ask such questions because they want a better understanding of you and your goals.

-Also, you cannot use someone else’s answer for this question as it may make you meet more troubles.
-Surely, no one is going to cross check you after five years, but still it is best to stay genuine and honest while answering.
+Also, you cannot use someone else’s answer to this question as it may make you meet more troubles.
+Surely, no one is going to cross check you after five years, but still, it is best to stay genuine and honest while answering.

 Talk about your goals and ambitions and past structured ways that you have adopted to accomplish them.